Savoury Or Kuih (steamed yam cake) recipe from Madam Lily Wong

 Or kuih (yam cake) © Adrian Cheah

-10 pieces of dried shitake mushrooms, re-hydrated and diced
+• 10 pieces of dried shiitake mushrooms, re-hydrated and diced

 Or kuih (yam cake) © Adrian Cheah

-1. Soak the mushrooms and when softened, cut them into little cubes.
-Keep the water used for soaking to fry the other ingredients later.
-Pan-fry the mushrooms with a bit of oil and chopped garlic till fragrant.
+1. Soak the dried shiitake mushrooms.
+Once softened, cut them into small cubes, reserving the soaking water.
+Pan-fry the mushrooms with a bit of oil and minced garlic until fragrant.

-2. Add the dried prawns and fry for about 5 minutes till fragrant.
+2. Add the dried prawns and fry for about 5 minutes until fragrant.

-3. Add yam cubes and fry for about 5-10 minutes on low heat.
-To the mushrooms and dried prawns add the water used for soaking the mushroom and dried prawns a little at a time.
-Season with five-spice powder, salt and pepper to taste.
+3. Add the yam cubes and fry on low heat for about 5-10 minutes.
+Gradually add the reserved soaking water from the mushrooms and dried prawns.
+Season with five-spice powder, salt, and pepper to taste.
 Set aside.

-5. Pour the batter into a wok, stirring constantly at medium heat.
-When the batter begins to coagulate, turn off the heat.
+5. Pour the batter into a wok, stirring constantly over medium heat.
+Once the batter begins to thicken, turn off the heat.

-6. Add in the prepared mushrooms and yam cubes.
+6. Add the prepared mushrooms, dried prawns, and yam cubes to the batter.
 Mix well.

-7. Pour all the ingredients into a lightly greased tray for steaming, ensuring that all is packed tightly in the tray.
+7. Pour the mixture into a slightly greased tray, ensuring it is packed tightly.

-9. Cool before cutting up the yam cake or removing it from the tray.
+9. Allow the yam cake to cool before cutting or removing it from the tray.

-10. Garnish with chopped red chillies, dried shallots, spring onions and sautéed dried shrimps.
+10. Garnish with diced red chillies, dried shallots, spring onions, and sautéed dried shrimps.
+Enjoy your delicious homemade Or Kuih!

 Or kuih (yam cake) © Adrian Cheah